hashicorp/packer/website/source/docs/templates/engine.html.md

           "inline": ["echo $TESTVAR"]
         },
     ```
-    Valid variables to request are: "InstanceID", "CommunicatorHost",
+    Valid variables to request are: "ID", "Host",
-    "CommunicatorPort", "CommunicatorUser", "CommunicatorPassword", "ConnType",
+    "Port", "User", "Password", "ConnType",
-    "PackerRunUUID", "CommunicatorPublicKey", and "CommunicatorPrivateKey".
+    "PackerRunUUID", "SSHPublicKey", and "SSHPrivateKey".
     Depending on which communicator you are using, some of these values may be
     empty -- for example, the public and private keys are unique to the SSH
     communicator.
 InstanceID represents the vm being provisioned.
 For example,